MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Alias.md

 ## NOTES

-PowerShell includes the following aliases for `New-Alias`:
+Windows PowerShell includes the following aliases for `New-Alias`:

-- All platforms:
 - `nal`

 - To create a new alias, use `Set-Alias` or `New-Alias`.
 To change an alias, use `Set-Alias`.
 To delete an alias, use `Remove-Item`.